 How a Standard Saves Lives

 Other ISA standards focus on safety.
 ISA has developed standards for the performance requirements of toxic gas detectors, standards to keep electrical equipment from igniting flammable material and standards to ensure safety at nuclear power plants.

 And some ISA standards can help an entire industry combine cost savings and safety.
-The most popular ISA standard is ANSI/ISA-5.1, Instrumentation Symbols and Identification.
-Developed in 1949 and most recently revised in 2009, these symbols are used in blueprints for everything from power plants to factories.
+The most popular ISA standard is ANSI/ISA-S5.1, Instrumentation Symbols and Identification.
+Developed in 1949 and most recently reaffirmed in 1992, these symbols are used in blueprints for everything from power plants to factories.
 If every contractor on a project knows the standard symbols, there are fewer communication problems that could lead to costly delays or safety problems.